j0j032/basic-modal-react/README.md

 * if you don't pass it default is 'new-modal'
 * To display the modal we use reactPortal, react portal create a brand-new element behind your main wrapper (#root)
-* if you want your modal to always be in top of your html tree, you can create a div in your index.html and give it an id.
+* if you want your modal to always be on top of your html tree, you can create a div in your index.html and give it an id.
 * Now, if you pass the same id to the `modalId` prop, it will target it and won't create a new div.

-### Example:
+##### Example:

 ```html
 <!DOCTYPE html>